 Cookies and punch will be served following the concert.

 Please RSVP to the high school main office at 315-779-2300, option 1.

-Taxpayers can go online and print a copy of their tax bill.
-The 2019 school tax bills will be available Sept.
-3, 2019.
+Taxpayers can go online and print a copy of their 2019 tax bill.
 Taxpayers will also be able to check their payment status, which is updated within 24-48 hours of when the payment was made.